In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 The answers you give should be YOUR answers, reflecting your personality and abilities.

-You can also do these practice questions virtually by using a video call app.
+You can also do these practice questions via a video call app.

 This may be more convenient for you and your volunteer interviewer.